theobald-software/theobald-software.github.io/content/_en/xtract-universal/server/start-server.md

 ---

-When executing *XtractUniversalSetup.exe* the Xtract Universal server is installed and started as a standard Windows..
+When executing *XtractUniversalSetup.exe* the Xtract Universal server is installed and started as a standard Windows service.

 Make sure to mark the option "Server > Install Service" during the [Installation](../introduction/installation-and-update).